barionleg/cesium.wiki.gs/Models-Details.md

 * [COLLADA Test Model Bank](http://www.collada.org/owl/) - models for testing
 * [collad2json](https://github.com/KhronosGroup/collada2json) and our [fork](https://github.com/AnalyticalGraphicsInc/collada2json).
 Clone with `git clone --recursive git@github.com:AnalyticalGraphicsInc/collada2json.git`.

+### Client

+* Progressive model loading.
+Based on streaming nodes or LODs?

 ### Server

 * Models should probably be a CZML extension since if they were core, [WebGL TF](https://github.com/KhronosGroup/collada2json/wiki/WebGLTF) would require that CZML clients support WebGL, or at least support GLSL for the shaders.